 BJP’s Tejasvi Surya gives Covid crisis communal twist as he alleges corruption in bed allotment

-The allegations raised doubts about the system of bed allocation across Bengaluru, run by the BJP-dominated municipal corporation.
+The allegations raised doubts about the system of bed allocation run by the BJP-dominated municipal corporation in Bengaluru.

 A group of Bharatiya Janata Party legislators brought up alleged corruption in the Bruhat Bengaluru Mahanagara Palike’s bed allocation to Covid-19 patients amid the second wave of the pandemic, in Karnataka’s capital.
-In doing so the group, including Bengaluru South MP Tejasvi Surya, also sought to give a communal twist to the allegations, accusing Muslims in the war room of being responsible for the conspiracy, without any evidence.
+In doing so, the group, including Bengaluru South MP Tejasvi Surya, also gave a communal twist to the allegations, accusing Muslims in the war room of being responsible for the conspiracy, without any evidence.

 In addition to Surya, the group comprised Bommanahalli MLA Satish Reddy, Basavanagudi MLA Ravi Subramanya and Chickpet MLA Uday Garudachar.
 The BJP is the biggest member of the BBMP, and Bengaluru Mayor Gowtham Kumar is a corporator of the saffron party.